Sambruk/EgilSCIM/README.md

 files in the `master_config` directory.

-EgilSCIM is free software, distributed under the terms of the GNU General Public License as published by the Free Software Foundation, version 3 of the License.
+EgilSCIM is free software, distributed under the terms of the GNU Affero General Public License as published by the Free Software Foundation, version 3 of the License.
 For more information, see the file [COPYING](COPYING).